vipul2802/o365hq.com/content/services/On-premises Active Directory to Azure Active Directory Transition.md

 ### IT Partner responsibilities

-1. Perform a gap analysis of an existing on-premises AD environment and determine the necessity of additional Office 365/Azure licenses
+1. Perform a gap analysis of an existing on-premises AD environment and determine the necessity of additional Microsoft 365/Azure licenses
 2. Prepare the existing On-Prem Active Directory and Azure AD for the migration
 3. Configure Azure AD policy